DivanDesign/EvolutionCMS.snippets.ddIf/README.md

 	* Default value: —

 * `debugTitle`
-	* Desctription: The title for the System Event log if debugging is needed.
+	* Description: The title for the System Event log if debugging is needed.
 		Just set it and watch the System Event log.
 	* Valid values: `string`
 	* Default value: —